Manage Flash in your users' Chrome Browsers

 - In the box that appears in the top-left, click Allow to run the Flash plugin.

-Testing tip: We recommend you test this functionality on internal and trusted sites with Chrome 55, 56, 57, and Chrome Canary along with the DefaultPluginsSetting policy and URL whitelists with PluginsAllowedForUrls.
+Testing tip: If you’re still on Chrome 54 or earlier, we recommend you test this functionality on internal and trusted sites with Chrome 55, 56, 57, and Chrome Canary along with the DefaultPluginsSetting policy and URL whitelists with PluginsAllowedForUrls.
 If there are business-critical sites in your organization that require Flash, please message these changes accordingly to the affected users.

 If you set DefaultPluginsSetting to “1 = Allow all sites to automatically run plugins,” ensures that Flash content to be played automatically.
 Note: This setting only works through Chrome 61.
 Starting with Chrome 62, Chrome is ending support for "Allow all sites to automatically run plugins."